astrowonk/gpxcsv/README.md

 ```

+## Release Notes

+### 0.2.9

+* Changed the way attribs are pulled from trackpoints.
+Code will not crash if trackpoint is missing lat or lon.
+(Obviously this shouldn't happen, but occurs in some exported workouts from Apple Watch that are missing GPS data.)

+### 0.2.8

+* Fixed a crashing bug because of an unneccessary import accidentally auto-added.

+* Added 0.2.7 fixes, which includes the --silent flag and better handling of missing files (skipping processing them rather than an assert error)

 ## Test GPX files

 I tested the conversion against a handful of my own GPX files (exported from Apple Health / Apple Watch via the excellent [HealthFit app](https://apps.apple.com/us/app/healthfit/id1202650514)).